shalev121/WannaBe-Project/README.md

 Establishes that professional transitions are directional and asymmetric, for example, the difficulty of moving from Junior to Senior is mathematically distinct from the reverse.

 **Specific Algorithm:**
-Justifies our Statistical Frequency Filtering through the principle of Revealed Comparative Advantage (RCA), ensuring that our system isolates unique "role-defining" skills rather than ubiquitous, non-informative generalities.
+Justifies our Statistical Frequency Filtering through the principle of Revealed Comparative Advantage (RCA), ensuring that our system isolates unique "role-defining" skills rather than ubiquitous, non-informative generalities..